 While September 2012 brought some structural changes, fine art and art therapy programs have continued to consistently to run in our space administered now by Beth Ann Short LLC.
-Joy Leising still remains in the space as a teacher, art party/special events coordinator, administrator of the Youth Art Club, Messy Monkeys and No School Art Studio, as well as a dear friend and art advocate in the studio community.
+Joy Leising still remains in the space as a leader of art parties and special events, as well as a dear friend and art advocate in the studio community.

 If you are interested in finding out ways you can be involved in the studio contact Beth Ann Short HERE.

 What is an open studio?

 An open studio is a studio or work room that is open to all, where artistic or creative work can be viewed and created collaboratively.
 Artists and non-artists come together in the open studio to celebrate the social act of collaborating.
 An Open Studio is intended to foster creativity and encourage experimentation in a welcoming atmosphere of cultural exchange, conversation, encouragement, and freedom of expression.
 Open studios can be traced back to 17th century Paris where artists and other creative intellectuals gathered.
 Other art forms such as beat poetry can be traced back to originating in open studio settings.
 Post-WWII New York saw many open studios.
 One famous example, The Factory, was created by Andy Warhol.

 Our studio offers creative opportunities to all!

 The name of the studio was inspired by a story of positive social change.
 It is a story that some believe to be fiction, but the message is one we can all benefit from.